 What You're Facing if Involved in a Fatal Hit and Run Accident?

-Los Angeles County, where my primary practice is, has a lot of hit-and-run cases.
-The police prioritize them depending on what ended up happening in the accident.
-Felony hit and runs are defined under California Vehicle Code 20001 VC, and misdemeanor cases are defined under Vehicle Code 20002 VC.
+Los Angeles County, where my primary practice is located, has a high number of hit-and-run cases.
+The police prioritize them based on the circumstances of the accident.
+Felony hit-and-run cases are defined under California Vehicle Code 20001 VC, and misdemeanor cases are defined under Vehicle Code 20002 VC.

-Those accidents involving only property damage are put in a massive stack with multiple detectives working on the cases and sometimes take weeks and even months to investigate.
-On the other hand, cases involving death are put at the top of the stack and are usually dealt with right on the spot.
+Accidents involving only property damage are put in a massive stack with multiple detectives working on them.
+They sometimes take weeks and even months to investigate.
+On the other hand, cases involving death are prioritized and typically handled immediately.

-For example, I've had cases where an accident occurs, my client flees the scene, but somebody gets the license plate number, the police come out, and if somebody dies in that situation where there's a hit-and-run, the police will immediately start to search for whoever they believe is the driver of the car.
+For example, I've had cases where an accident occurs, and my client flees the scene.
+Still, if somebody gets the license plate number, the police come out, and if somebody dies in a hit-and-run situation, the police will immediately start to search for whoever they believe is the driver of the car.

-For example, if they got a license plate, they're going to find out who the car's owner is, and they're going to send officers to try to capture that person.
+For example, if they find a license plate, they'll determine the car's owner and send officers to attempt to apprehend that person.

 I've had hit-and-run accidents where the person is in San Diego, but the accident occurs in Los Angeles.
-LAPD will call San Diego PD, and they will send somebody right out to wherever the person's home is, talk to the family, find out where they are, and gather as much information as possible.
+The LAPD will call the San Diego PD, and they will send someone right out to the person's home.
+They will contact the family, determine their location, and gather as much information as possible.
 They make hit-and-run accidents a high priority.

-In this article by our Los Angeles criminal defense attorneys, we will examine this topic in further detail below.
+In this article, our Los Angeles criminal defense attorneys will examine this topic in further detail below.

 Felony Hit and Run Law in California - Vehicle Code 20001 VC